 Lightweight RV batteries ensure that you have extra weight to spare for the other things you need.
 Lithium RV batteries are the lightest option.
 It can boost your RV’s capacity for travel by minimizing the weight it carries.

 RV batteries are more eco-friendly than other types of batteries.
-Again, lithium is often the best solution.
+Again, unlike lead acid batteries, a Lithium ion battery is often the best solution.
 If you dry camp a lot and enjoy being a friend of the environment, you can ensure that you minimize your emissions with these types of batteries.

-Disposal of these batteries is also a lot more environmentally friendly than regular batteries.
+The disposal of these Lithium ion technology batteries is also a lot more environmentally friendly than regular batteries.
 Many are made from recycled materials and are recyclable, too.